Rachelle Karstens, PhD, JD

 Dr. Karstens is a compassionate and proven leader with a background in higher education, law and fundraising.
 She most recently served as interim president of Briar Cliff University and has also served as chief of staff and executive vice president since arriving on campus in the spring of 2017.

 An Iowa native and one of nine children, Dr. Karstens graduated from Clinton High School in Clinton, Iowa, where she was involved in vocal music, band and mock trial.
 She then went on to receive a B.A. degree from Wartburg College in Waverly, Iowa, after which she continued her education and received a law degree from the University of Iowa.
-Ms. Karstens is currently pursuing her Doctor of Philosophy in Education degree from Drake University in Des Moines.
 A lifelong learner, Ms. Karstens is proud to be a first generation college student in her family, as well as the first to receive an advanced degree.

 She received a Doctor of Philosophy degree in Education from Drake University.
 After nearly four years of pursuing this degree, Karstens successfully defended her dissertation on April 29, 2020.
 Her research explored the experiences of college and university presidents as fundraisers while leading private, nonprofit institutions of higher education.